YuhuaZhang1995/ATACseq_pipeline/README.md

  # ATACseq_pipeline

-This is an automatic pipeline of processing ATAC-seq data, which includes adapter-trimming, alignment, filtering, ploting, getting the coverage depth, generating .bed filea and comparing signal to noise.
+This is an automatic pipeline of processing ATAC-seq data, which includes adapter-trimming, alignment, filtering, ploting, getting the coverage depth, generating .bed filea, comparing signal to noise and summarizing all the previous stpes.

 ## Usage of the ATACseq_pipeline: